TechExeter/conference-2019/pages/call-for-speakers.md

 Our focus for this year's tech conference is around **Security** and **Hacking**.

 {: .notice--info}
 **For example:** *"Will quantum computers break encryption?"
-"How to keep wordpress sites safe from hackers" "How to do cloud deployment securely" "Accepting user input - coding defensively" "Hacking smarthome devices"*
+"How to keep wordpress sites safe from hackers" "How to do cloud deployment securely" "Accepting user input - coding defensively" "Hacking smarthome devices" "Top 10 tips for stopping cyber-crime"*

 Some notes